dbdexter-dev/sdrpp_radiosonde/README.md

 Installing
 ----------

-Binary releases for Windows and Linux (both x86-64 only) are available from [the Releases page](https://github.com/dbdexter-dev/sdrpp_radiosonde/releases).
+Binary releases for Windows and Linux (both x86-64 only, built for [SDR++ nightlies](https://github.com/AlexandreRouma/SDRPlusPlus/actions)) are available from [the Releases page](https://github.com/dbdexter-dev/sdrpp_radiosonde/releases).

 - **Windows**: download the `.dll` file from the latest release, and place it in